The 24 Best Supplements for Your Penis

 Here are the best supplements, and while you're doing all you can to stay healthy, stock up on The 7 Healthiest Foods to Eat Right Now.

 US RDA: 11 mg

 There's a reason why Casanova developed his reputation: He was alleged to scarf two dozen oysters a day, which is the food highest in zinc.
 In the modern era, people with higher levels of zinc in their system have been shown to have a higher sex drive than those with lower levels.
 That's because the mineral is essential for testosterone production.
-In one study, zinc-deficient men who supplemented with zinc for six months doubled their T levels.
-And another eight-week trial found that college football players who took a nightly zinc supplement showed increased testosterone levels as well.
+In one Nutrition study, zinc-deficient men who supplemented with zinc for six months doubled their T levels.
+And another eight-week trial published results in the Journal of the International Society of Sports Nutrition found that college football players who took a nightly zinc supplement showed increased testosterone levels as well.